Entering Freshman 2020-2021

 - External Scholarships

-Competitive Alumni Scholarships are available to children and grandchildren of UA degree holders who are also members of the National Alumni Association:
+Students may apply for the National Alumni Association’s Competitive Alumni Scholarships which require no previous affiliation with UA.
+The Alumni Association also offers the Alumni Heritage Scholarship and the Alumni Scholar Award to children and grandchildren of UA degree holders who are members of the National Alumni Association.

 The value of institutional scholarship funds, or the combination of institutional scholarships with the faculty/staff Educational Benefit may not exceed the cost of attendance as outlined at http://financialaid.ua.edu/cost/.
 This does not affect any outside sources of aid such as veteran benefits, PACT, external agency and scholarships, privately funded scholarships, federal grants and loans.